jonasbleyl/ansible-find/README.md

 # ansible-find

-An Ansible CLI tool to find where ansible variables are defined.
+A CLI tool to find where ansible variables are defined.

 ## Install

 ```
-go install github.com/jonasbleyl/ansible-find
+go install github.com/jonasbleyl/ansible-find@latest
 ```

 ## Usage